vickkie/Medivana/README.md

 ### Overview

-The **Medivana App** is a React Native application designed to deliver a seamless experience in appointement with medical practicioners.
+**Medivana App** is application designed to deliver a seamless experience in appointement with medical practicioners.

+### Getting Started for users

+- Download the most recent apk version under releases in current repository.
+- Enjoy the seamless experience

+### Getting Started for doctors

+- Download the recent apk release version for doctors under another repository medivana-doctor or visit our website to download and start practicing today.

 ### Getting Started for developers